NicholasLorey/Simple-Grocery-Program/README.md

 <b> Purpose: </b>

-Our goal is to write a program that uses interfaces, abstraction, inheritance, file io and JUnit testing to process and manage about the technicians working for given company.
-The company employs both full-time and part-time technicians.
+Our goal is to write a program that stimulate a basic inventory management system for grocery stores where the program takes a valid input from the user and operate the system base on the input.